Fujifilm X-T10 vs Sony RX1R

 - More heavily discounted: Has been on the market for longer (launched in June 2013).

-If the count of individual advantages (bullet points above) is taken as a guide, the X-T10 comes out slightly ahead of the RX1R (10 : 9 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the match-up finishes in a tie (10 points each).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Fujifilm X-T10 and the Sony RX1R place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera and Best Prime Lens Compact Camera listings whether the two cameras rank among the cream of the crop.